AndreKuratomi/finances_tables_to_db_and_mail/README.md

 The whole application can be runned at the root directory by the script './run_everything_here.py' or by the .bat file 'script_for_bat_file.bat'.

-It firstly inserts in the given table in 'raw_table/' a 'STATUS' column using <b>OpenPyXl</b> and saves it in 'edited_table/', after that it transforms the edited spreadsheet into a dataframe using <b>Pandas</b> and it is filtered by specific columns and inserts a new column 'ID'.
+It firstly inserts in the given table in 'raw_table/' a 'STATUS' column using <strong>OpenPyXl</strong> and saves it in 'edited_table/', after that it transforms the edited spreadsheet into a dataframe using <strong>Pandas</strong> and it is filtered by specific columns and inserts a new column 'ID'.

-After manipulation the dataframe is inserido in a database <b>SQLite3</b> in 'db/' and transformed into a <b>Django</b> model using the command <strong>inspectdb</strong>.
-This makes <b>Django</b> able to use the container <b>EmailMessage</b> for attachimng and sending emails to clients.
+After manipulation the dataframe is inserted in a database <strong>SQLite3</strong> in 'db/' and transformed into a <strong>Django</strong> model using the command <strong>inspectdb</strong>.
+This makes <strong>Django</strong> able to use the container <strong>EmailMessage</strong> for attachimng and sending emails to clients.

 <h3>Spreadsheet</h3>

-The aplication firstly searches for a spreadsheet in the directory './finances_table_to_db_and_mail/management_before_django/raw_table'. if found the aplication follows up looking for attachments.
-If not, it uses <b>selenium</b> to search for the spreadsheet on sharepoint.
+The aplication firstly searches for a spreadsheet in the directory './finances_table_to_db_and_mail/management_before_django/raw_table'.
+If found the aplication follows up looking for attachments.
+If not, it uses <strong>Selenium</strong> to search for the spreadsheet on sharepoint link.

 <h3>Attachments</h3>

-To obtain them, the application uses the lib <b>Selenium</b> for searching for attachments by CNPJ and NFE on <b>sharepoint</b>.
+To obtain them, the application uses the lib <strong>Selenium</strong> for searching for attachments by CNPJ and NFE on <b>sharepoint</b>.
 If found, they are downloaded one by one on the directory './finances_table_to_db_and_mail/robot_sharepoint/attachments/'.
 The attachments are read with './finances_table_to_db_and_mail/dj_project/filter_tables/views.py' and according to the attachments amount the appropriate template is chosen for the email body in './finances_table_to_db_and_mail/dj_project/filter_tables/templates/'.

 When not found, the application follows up looking for other attachments.